bewt85/mayfly/README.md

 - Git hooks for new environment files
 - What about databases / things that can't have a x-mayfly header applied?
 - Retire old containers / environments
-- Tidy up / split into different repos
+- Tidy up / document / split into different repos

 # Tools to look at